Beatrixwmh/dsc-phase-1-project/README.md

 According to this graph, Action movies have been consistently earning the most amount of money up until 2014, where it was overtaken by comedy.
 Moreover, comedy is the only genre on an upward trend.
 ### genre and time of release
 ![graph3](viz2-2.png)
-Here we can that the two genres expreinece significant peaks and falls in box office earnings depedning on the time of year.
-Comdey earnings peak at Februrary and June, while Action peaks at May and November respectively.
+Here we can that the two genres expreinece significant peaks and falls in box office earnings depedning on the time of year: Comdey earnings peak at Februrary and June, while Action peaks at May and November respectively.
 I think this informaton can be extrapolated to all movies of that genre because taking the mean of all movies gives a good estimate of how well the genre is doing in the box office.
-However, I did not take into account the standard deviation of the earnings, which should be considered when trying to figure out how probable a genre of movie would have box office revenue close to the mean.
+However, I did not take into account the standard deviation or the shape of the distribution of the earnings, which should be considered when trying to figure out how probable a genre of movie would have box office revenue close to the mean.
 ### runtime and revenue
 ![graph4](viz3.png)
 For the runtime and revenue, there seems to be a point of diminishing returns at runtime= 130 minutes, before which the earnigns exponentially increases as the runtime increases.